 - the second focuses on recruitment, retention and development of Aboriginal and Torres Strait Islander employees in regional areas.

-How DHS can assist other agencies:
+How Services Australia can assist other agencies:

 Department of Education and Training